Trip to Crazy Horse Memorial South Dakota

 Plan a trip to Crazy Horse Memorial, South Dakota?
-In this post, we share everything you need to know about visiting the Chief Crazy Horse monument in the Black Hills.
-The Crazy Horse Memorial is the Largest Mountain Carving in Progress in the world.
+This post shares everything you need to know about visiting the Chief Crazy Horse monument in the Black Hills.
+The Crazy Horse Memorial is the world’s Largest Mountain Carving in Progress.
 It makes an impression.
 Moreover, it’s only 17 miles southwest of Mount Rushmore, so it’s worth adding it to your South Dakota road trip itinerary.
 This non-profit project is dedicated to North American Indians and presents their stories.This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

 Of course, we have heard about Mount Rushmore National Memorial with statues of four Presidents of the USA.
 And it was on our bucket list to see.
 We knew that is worth visiting Badlands National Park, and we visited it in winter.
 Which was absolutely fabulous and spectacular, and here you can check our photos from winter in Badlands.